Film Festival Premiere Status Explained: World, International, Country and Regional Premieres

 1. World Premiere

-A world premiere is the very first public screening of your film, at a festival or online.
+A world premiere is the very first public screening of your film, anywhere in the world.
 It is the most exclusive premiere status and is required or strongly favored by the most prestigious festivals on the planet.

-Note: A closed screening for cast and crew does not count as a public premiere and will not affect your world premiere status.
+Note: A closed screening for cast and crew does not count as a public premiere and will not affect your world premiere status, as long as it is not announced or promoted publicly.

 2. International Premiere